trieloff/dev-live-slides/EXTRA_PROMPTS.md

 Ensure the page works without JS and looks good in light/dark contexts.
 Include screenshots and test links in the PR.

 Analyze the project and the live website, implement changes, commit descriptively, and open a PR identifying the tool/model and adding the `ai-generated` label.
 Prefer creating a branch in the same repository (instead of forking) and raise the PR from that branch.
+Include the correct preview link in the PR description.
 ```